niess/goupil/docs/library/compton_process.rst

 .. py:method:: ComptonProcess.dcs_support(energy)

    Returns the support of the differential cross section (DCS) for a given photon `energy` in MeV.
-The energy can be specified as a float or as a numpy ndarray.
+The energy can be specified as a :external:py:class:`float` or as a :external:py:class:`numpy.ndarray`.
 The output is a tuple containing the minimum and maximum bounds of the support.

    Examples
    ^^^^^^^^